 Optimizing development process with simulation

-Groupe SEB uses Siemens Xcelerator portfolio to develop digitalization strategy and improve efficiency
+Groupe SEB uses Siemens Xcelerator business platform to develop digitalization strategy and improve efficiency

 As the world reference for small domestic equipment, Groupe SEB operates with a unique portfolio of 31 top brands including Tefal, Seb, Rowenta, Moulinex, Krups, Lagostina, All-Clad, WMF, Emsa, Supor, marketed through multi-format retailing.
 Selling more than 360 million products a year, it deploys a long-term strategy focused on innovation, international development, competitiveness and client services.https://www.groupeseb.com/en